 2. Get physical

 Moving makes your body happy and helps your mind calm down.
-You can keep yoga dice in your kit and roll them for a spontaneous yoga flow or do high-school P.E. classics like jumping jacks to wake up your body but relax your mind.
+You can keep yoga dice in your self-soothing kit and roll them for a spontaneous yoga flow or do high-school P.E. classics like jumping jacks to wake up your body but relax your mind.

 If you prefer to go outside, walking can also be a tremendous way to improve your mental health.